Celebrating Hispanic Heritage Month

 What does Hispanic Heritage Month mean to you?

 • “It's a reminder of where my family is from and how far we've come.
 It's a time to shout even louder how proud I am to be Latinax!
-And a great reminder to continue to educate my children of the journey, the culture and pride!” – Amy Lang, Director of Epic
+And a great reminder to continue to educate my children of the journey, the culture and pride!” – Amy Lang, Director, Epic Program

 • “To me, Hispanic Heritage Month means carrying the strength of my grandparents and ancestors who faced many barriers so that I could have much more opportunities than they did.” – Jennifer, nurse

-• "Hispanic Heritage Month is a time to celebrate, reflect and learn more about the history and contributions of the Latino community." – Natalie, Overlake team member
+• "Hispanic Heritage Month is a time to celebrate, reflect and learn more about the history and contributions of the Latino community." – Natalie, Medical Assistant, Apprentice

 What brings you joy about your heritage and culture?
 What are some of your favorite traditions?

 • “Although I am a U.S. citizen now, I have always been very proud to be from Chile and I speak about it often.
-September 18 is Chilean Independence Day.
-One of my favorite traditions to share with my family is cooking traditional Chilean food, such as empanadas, pastel de choclo and prebre.” – Paulina, Overlake team member
+Sept.
+18 is Chilean Independence Day.
+One of my favorite traditions to share with my family is cooking traditional Chilean food, such as empanadas, pastel de choclo and pebre.” – Paulina, Medical Assistant, Apprentice

 • “Family closeness—Our tradition is to get together every weekend to cook and talk about memories from our childhood.” – Sheila, nurse